Socratica-Org/toolbox/content/getting-started.md

 - Compassionate - They see value in spending time around people different from themselves and thinks all people have interesting things to share
 - People that make things! - To attract the type of people that are also doing cool things, real will recognize real.
-- Determined - This can manifest as ambition or agency.
+- Agentic - They just get things done.
 However, they should be low ego enough to experiment
 - Fun - A little bit silly, a little bit goofy (underrated)
 - Diverse! - Not just in demographic, but in interests.
 Teach us how to draw!
 Tell us about climbing a mountain!
 Walk us through your latest read!
 All that good stuff.